 # For Capybara sudo apt-get install qt4-dev-tools libqt4-dev libqt4-core libqt4-gui # For SQLite3 sudo apt-get install libsqlite3-dev

-The Digital Ocean guide to installing Postgres on Ubuntu is pretty good (that is the link to the Ubuntu 16.04 version; here is the link to 14.04.)
+The Digital Ocean guide to installing Postgres on Ubuntu is pretty good.
 Note that Postgres 9.6 is only officially supported in Ubuntu 17+

 Once you’ve done that, you might find that you intend to connect as a specific user on the command line (that is, by using

 psql) – that means you have to use password authentication over Unix sockets instead of the peer method, so you have to change the default lines in the

 pg_hba.conf file, which is usually in a folder like the one below

 Note for Redhat/Fedora users: It’s a bit harder to find your configuration folder on Redhat, especially if you have multiple Postgres installs.
 I finally figured out the path to it via this AskUbuntu.com question, which is to first find the parameters used to start the PG server, via

 pg_hba.conf folder in that folder.

 The required change is from this line (and NOT the one for the administrative